isaacnmm/pestpolicy-hugo2XX/content/posts/what-soap-can-i-use-to-wash-my-dog/index.md

 ###  **3. Dove**

 Dove is formulated with natural ingredients that make it safe and tender to use on your dag. - Though it has customized pH for human skin, its natural ingredients make it possible to use on dogs and other pets.
 If you use it regularly, it is most likely going to cause a reaction on the dogs body and itching.
-A further engagement with your vet would be a nice idea before you can use it to [wash](https://pestpolicy.com/best-car-wash-soap/) your dog.
+A further engagement with your vet would be a nice idea before you can use it to [wash](https://pestpolicy.com/best-car-wash-soap/)your dog.

 ###  **4. Head and shoulders**